awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

     5. Click **Add math**.
     6. Select **Start with empty expression**.

-12. Using the following formula, divide the provisioned resources by the business outcomes achieved to determine the provisioned resources per unit of work.
+12. The following formula divides the provisioned resources by the business outcomes achieved to determine the provisioned resources per unit of work.
 **Formula:**
 ![Section3 formula](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/formula.png)
 ![Section3 kpi](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/kpi.png)

-    Divide total number of vCPU by the number of requests per a minute to achieve business outcome.
-    Update math expression as follows and click **Apply**.
+    Divide the total number of vCPU by the number of requests per minute to achieve business outcomes.
+Then, update math expression as follows and click **Apply**.
     ```
     m1/m2
     ```